 Step 7: Acquire poultry farming equipment

-Poultry farming equipment are simply the facilities you need for feeding, brooding, temperature regulation, and hatching purposes on your farm.
-What we’re talking about here are things like feeders, heaters, drinkers, and many more.
+Poultry farming equipment is simply the facilities you need for feeding, brooding, temperature regulation, and hatching purposes on your farm.
+We’re talking about things like feeders, heaters, drinkers, and many more.

-With inflation rates historically high globally, poultry equipment are more expensive today than ever before.
+With inflation rates historically high globally, poultry equipment is more expensive today than ever.
 The good news, however, is that there are ways you can use to secure equipment at affordable prices.

 If you are in Kenya, here are a few tips on how to find poultry equipment cheaply.

 - Search from online retail websites.
-Jiji.co.ke is a good place to begin from.
-With just a few clicks, you can easily find good deals from wholesalers or retailers who are ready to sell at a throw-away price.
+Jiji.co.ke is an excellent place from which you can begin.
+You can easily find good deals from wholesalers or retailers ready to sell at a throw-away price with a few clicks.

 - Go for second-hand equipment.
-You can find used equipment from Jiji.co.ke or from” used-items-on-sale” dealers in your town or on Facebook Groups.
+You can find used equipment from Jiji.co.ke, ” used-items-on-sale” dealers in your town, or on Facebook Groups.

 - Did you know about Facebook Marketplace?
 If not, start experimenting with it.
-There are a lot of chicken equipment items being sold by farmers, retailers, and wholesalers on Facebook Marketplace.
+Many chicken equipment items are sold by farmers, retailers, and wholesalers on Facebook Marketplace.

 - Experienced farmers can help you!
 Yes.
 That’s why I repeatedly ask you to network.
 There are many farmers and agribusiness professionals out there who know a lot more than you do.
-Talk to them and you’ll be surprised how helpful they can be to you and at no cost.
+Talk to them, and you’ll be surprised how helpful they can be to you at no cost.

 - Inquire from social media groups.
 Poultry Farmer Groups are everywhere.
 Join one and make use of the fee advice.
-Am sure you’ll definitely get referrals.
+I am sure you’ll get referrals.